ebullient/ttrpg-convert-cli/docs/configuration.md

     }
     ```

-In the above example, `path/to/` is a placeholder.
-There are a few ways to figure out the path to a file:
+In the above example, `path/to/` is a placeholder to an absolute or relative path to the file.[^1] There are a few ways to figure out the path to a file:

 - You may be able to drag and drop the file into the terminal window.
 - You may have the ability to right-click on the file and select "Copy Path".